heyLu/dllearner-nlp/README.md

     - is able to use a number of different tools, but using the same output format for all of them

-Only FRED and OpenCalais support semantic analysis.
+FRED, OpenCalais and AlchemyAPI support semantic analysis.
 Fred often generates classes on its own, which requires mapping them back to something we can use or ignoring them.
 OpenCalais does not generate fixed relations, it just returns triples in SPO-form.
+None of the tools use relations from ontologies, they only extract verbs from the text which would have to be mapped to relations later on.

 Even though NERD only does entity extraction, it might still be useful because it allows us to use a number of different apis.